7AtAri/Fortgeschrittene_Softwaretechnik_Project/README.md

 ### 9 - IDE
 I use PyCharm as IDE for the project.
 Since I do the project in Python, PyCharm is the most obvious choice.
-Since I have not worked with PyCharm before, I also think this is a good chance to get familiar with it a little.
+I have not worked with PyCharm before, but I think this is a good chance to get familiar with it a little.

 I had to personalize some shortcuts.
 My favorite Key-Shortcuts are: